Study Abroad Funding

 - If the recipient of the scholarship should withdraw from his/her study abroad program at any time, the scholarship must be repaid in full to Millersville University immediately.

-Scholarship applications are part of the Millersville study abroad application process.
-To be considered for any available MU scholarship opportunity, your scholarship application must be submitted along with a completed study abroad application.
+Scholarship applications are part of the Millersville study abroad application process on the online Global Education Portal.
+To be considered for any available MU scholarship opportunity, your scholarship application must be completed by the study abroad application deadline.

 International Social Work Field Placement applicants will receive the application and essay guidelines with their pre-departure paperwork.